ma-wong/Readme-generator/EXAMPLE.md

 ## Installation
-To install necessary dependencies, run the following command: npm i inquirer
+To install necessary dependencies, run the following command: npm i

 ## Usage
-Please make sure you read through the directions correctly
+Please install all necessary dependencies before using repo

 ## License
 This project is licensed under MIT

 ## Contributing
-Please make sure there are no errors before pushing
+Here is a list of all people who have contributed to the repo

 ## Tests
-To run tests, run the following command: potential commands
+To run tests, run the following command: npm run test

 _______________________________________________________________________________________________________________________________________________________________________
 ## Questions
-If you have any question about the repo, open an issue or contact me directly at janedoe1@gmail.com.
-You can find more of my work at https://github.com/jane-doe
+If you have any question about the repo, open an issue or contact me directly at morgan@gmail.com.
+You can find more of my work at https://github.com/ma-wong